 Most social media sites provide customizable privacy settings so you can choose what to reveal and more importantly, what not to reveal.
 Always keep your address, phone number, Social Security number, financial details and other identifying data completely off social media.
 Adjust your settings so you only share updates with trusted family and friends.
 In addition, you should limit the ability of third parties to share your posts.

 Remember that anything you share electronically will live online forever.
-Even if you think a message, email or Snapchat is private, it can be screenshotted and shared with others in a not-so-private way.
+Even if you think a message, email or Snapchat is private, it can be screenshotted and shared with others.
 Avoid posting anything if you wouldn’t want it to become public knowledge.

 Although many parents share images of their children, others prefer to restrict the information available online about minors.
 Get permission before sharing photos of a family member or friend, especially if children are pictured.
 Do not tag these photos with the person’s full name or other identifying details.